vvvv666/greenfield-docs/src/docs/introduction/ecosystem-player.md

 Greenfield and ensure that the blockchain state acts as a control panel for both Storage Providers (SPs) and users.
 Both parties rely on the validators to accurately update and utilize this state in order to operate, store, and access their object storage.

-### Greenfield Relayers
-The Greenfield Relayer is a powerful bi-directional relaying service designed to facilitate seamless communication between Greenfield and BSC.
-It can only be operated by Greenfield validators and functions as a standalone process.

-This innovative system independently monitors and tracks cross-chain events that take place on both the Greenfield and BSC networks, storing this data securely in a database.
-When an event is confirmed, the relayer generates a BLS signed message that is then shared through the P2P network on the Greenfield network, known as "the vote".

-As more votes are collected, the Greenfield Relayer assembles the necessary cross-chain package transaction and submits it to either the BSC or Greenfield network.
-This streamlined process ensures that communication between the two networks is efficient and error-free.

 ### Storage Providers (SPs)
 Storage Providers (SPs) are an essential component of the Greenfield blockchain, providing storage service